ydydsnyd/mono/doc/docs/design.md

 **Blobs** A realtime sync engine should have first class bidirectional support for binary assets aka blobs (eg, profile pictures).
 In some cases these assets should be managed transactionally along with the user's data: either you get all the data and all the blobs it references or you get none of it.
 In any case, there is presently no special support for blobs in Replicache.
 Users who need blobs are advised to base64 encode them as JSON strings in the user data.
 We plan to address this shortcoming in the future.

-**Duplicate transaction logic** You have to implement transactions twice, once in the mobile app and once in the Data Layer.
-Bummer.
-We can imagine potential solutions to this problem but it's not clear if the benefit would be worth the cost, or widely usable.
-It is also expected that client-side transactions will be significantly simpler as they are by nature _speculative_, having the canonical answer come from the server-side implementation.
+**Duplicate transaction logic** The core Replicache protocol requires implementing each mutation twice, once in the app and once in the Data Layer.
+This is unfortunate, but a tradeoff required for the properties Replicache provides.
+Developers can work around this by sharing code between client and server.
+In the extreme case where the server is JavaScript, it can even feel like zero server code has to get written because Replicache mutations can be reused as-is.